earthly/earthly/docs/guides/basics.md

 * Earthly - the build automation system as a whole
 * `earth` - the CLI tool used to interact with Earthly
-* earthfile - a file named `build.earth`, which contains a series of targets and their respective recipes
+* Earthfile - a file (named literally `Earthfile`) which contains a series of targets and their respective recipes
 * buildkitd - a [daemon built by the Docker team](https://github.com/moby/buildkit) and used by Earthly to execute builds.
 It executes LLB, the same low-level primitives used when building Dockerfiles.
 The buildkitd daemon is started automatically in a docker container, by `earth`, when executing builds.
 * recipe - a specific series of build steps
 * target - the label used to identify a recipe.
 'Target' is also used to refer to a build of a specific target.